yagosys/202301/userguide/010-eks/demo_macvlan.md

 - ## description
-this demostration will guide you to setup cfos on EKS cluster with AWS VPC CNI and macvlan CNI. application use secondary network interface to route traffic to cfos for security inspection. multus CNI is used to manage the CNI operation.
+This demostration will guide you to setup cfos on EKS cluster with AWS VPC CNI and macvlan CNI. application pod will use additional network to communicate with cfos.
+We will install multus on EKS to manage additional network.

+- ## Network Diagram

+eth0-application pod--net1---net1--cfos--eth0--internet

+the eth0 interface on POD will be managed by AWS VPC CNI which is the default CNI for EKS. the net1 itnerface on POD will be managed by macvlan CNI which is used for application POD send traffic to cFOS.

-- ## diagram
+- ## iam user for create EKS clustr

-application -----net1----net1--cfos--eth0--internet
+You will use eksctl to create EKS cluster, When you use eksctl to create an Amazon EKS cluster, it requires an IAM user with sufficient permissions.
+The IAM user should have the following minimum permissions:

+AmazonEKSFullAccess: This managed policy provides the necessary permissions to manage EKS clusters.

+AmazonEKSClusterPolicy: This managed policy allows creating and managing the resources required for an EKS cluster, such as VPCs, subnets, and security groups.

+AmazonEC2FullAccess: This managed policy provides permissions to manage EC2 instances and other related resources, such as key pairs, Elastic IPs, and snapshots.

+IAMFullAccess: This managed policy allows eksctl to create and manage IAM roles for your Kubernetes workloads and the Kubernetes control plane.

+AmazonVPCFullAccess: This managed policy allows eksctl to create and manage the VPC resources required for the EKS cluster, such as VPCs, subnets, route tables, and NAT gateways.

+AWSCloudFormationFullAccess: This managed policy provides eksctl with permissions to create, update, and delete CloudFormation stacks, which are used to manage the infrastructure resources for your EKS cluster.

-- ## install eksctl and aws cli
+- ## install eksctl and aws cli  on your client machine

+client machine is any machine that used to create EKS cluster, and access EKS. you will need install eksctl and aws cli and config access credentials for AWS cloud.

 eksctl is a command-line tool for creating and managing Amazon EKS clusters.
 To create an EKS cluster using eksctl, follow these steps: